wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.6.8   GMT should now be used as the 'base' for calculating freshness of content

 14.05.25 Added show_replies to show/hide replies count column to [wps-forum], default 1
          Added show_comments_count to show/hide the count of replies after forum topic title, default 1